satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 process to everyone, not just to a select few anonymous reviewers, has the potential to address every one of the problems raised above.
-In the following sections, for each of the problems listed above, we first describe our proposed solution, then highligh
+In the following sections, for each of the problems listed above, we first describe our proposed solution, then highlight the relevance of current code review systems in addressing the problem and finally

 1. Distribute reviews to many reviewers.